danielabar/oas-delay-calculator-prototype/README.md

 **Note:** This is a prototype and not a finalized product.
 It is intended to demonstrate the concept and provide initial functionality.

+## Why is this Needed?

+In the Toronto Metropolitan area, where 71% of seniors are immigrants, many people turning 65 are not applying for OAS due to:

+1. Attempting to attain more qualifying years for OAS.
+2. Understanding that waiting until age 70 increases their monthly payments.
+3. Mainstream advice from private planners advocating for delaying OAS.
+This advice is sound if the money is not required and there is no eligibility for GIS.
+However, for those eligible for significant GIS amounts, waiting might not be in their best interest.

+A visual tool is needed to illustrate these nuances effectively and help low-income seniors (and their advisors if applicable) in decision making wrt OAS and GIS.

 ## Features

 - Input forms for personal details such as income range and age.